QNAP-HomeLAB/docker-scripts/README.md

 1. Ensure the `docker` user account is created.
    - `Control Panel >> Privilege >> Users`
    - Click the `Create` dropdown button and select `Create User`.
+   **TIP:** Create the user with all lowercase letters so Linux case sensitivity is never an issue.

+1. Create a new group called `docker`.
+   **NOTE:** This step can be performed after creation of the `/docker` Shared Folder below in the `5.
+Docker Folder Creation` section.
+   - `Control Panel >> Privilege >> User Groups`
+   - Click the `Create` button and type in the `docker` name.
-   - **TIP:** Create the user with all lowercase letters so Linux case sensitivity is never an issue.
+      **TIP:** Create the user with all lowercase letters so Linux case sensitivity is never an issue.
+   - Assign the `docker` user account to this group by clicking the `Edit` button on the right.
+   - If the `/docker` Shared Folder has been created, assign `read/write` folder permissions for this group to the folder.

 ### 3. Entware-std Installation